 While conditions arising in the mother that affected the infant could be mentioned on certificates prior to 1986, no provision was made for those cases in which the certifier considered that both maternal and infant conditions contributed to the death.
 The current certificates overcome this problem.
 However, since equal weighting is given to main conditions in the infant and in the mother, it is no longer possible to identify a single underlying cause of death for neonatal deaths and stillbirths.

 6.2 ONS cause of death groups

 In England and Wales, stillbirths and neonatal deaths are registered using a special death certificate (Annex D), which enables reporting of relevant diseases or conditions in both the infant and the mother.
 For postneonatal deaths, a single underlying cause of death can be reported using the standard death certificate.

-ONS has developed a hierarchical classification system producing broad cause groups to enable direct comparison of neonatal and postneonatal deaths.
-The hierarchical classification, which is referred to as the ONS cause groups, allows the death to be assigned to a specific category, based on the likely timing of the damage leading to the death.
-A computer algorithm directs any mention, in the case of neonatal deaths and underlying cause in the case of postneonatal deaths, to the first appropriate class of the following mutually exclusive categories:
+The ONS has developed a hierarchical classification system (PDF 72KB) producing broad cause groups to enable direct comparison of neonatal and postneonatal deaths.
+The hierarchical classification, which is referred to as the ONS cause groups allows the death to be assigned to a specific category, based on the likely timing of the damage leading to the death.
+A computer algorithm directs any mention, in the case of neonatal deaths, and underlying cause in the case of postneonatal deaths, to the first appropriate class of the following mutually exclusive categories:

 1 Congenital anomalies

 In, or shortly after labour

 5 External conditions

 7 Other specific conditions